Martha Henry

+Martha Kathleen Henry CC OOnt (née Buhs; February 17, 1938 – October 21, 2021) was an American-Canadian actress and director of stage and screen.
+During her lifetime, she was considered one of her country’s most acclaimed and accomplished thespians.
+She was the first graduate of the National Theatre School of Canada in 1961, and was most noted for her theatre work at the Stratford Festival.
+She was the recipient of numerous accolades, including three Genie Awards for Best Actress, and the Governor General's Performing Arts Award for her contributions to Canadian theatre.

 Early life and training

 Martha Kathleen Buhs was born in Detroit, Michigan, on February 17, 1938.
 Her parents, Kathleen (née Hatch) and Lloyd Howard Buhs, divorced when she was around five years old.
 She grew up in the northern Detroit suburb of Bloomfield Hills, Michigan, attended the Kingswood School (today Cranbrook Kingswood School), and graduated from the drama department at Carnegie Institute of Technology before moving to Canada in 1959.
 She later adopted the stage surname Henry, the legal surname of her first husband Donnelly Rhodes, whom she married in 1962.

 Henry performed at Toronto's Crest Theatre upon her arrival in Canada, and was soon after accepted into the first class at the National Theatre School in Montreal.
 In 1961, the Theatre School took its students to Stratford to perform scene selections for the Festival company.
 Henry caught the attention of Artistic Director Michael Langham, who offered her a spot in the 1962 company based entirely on her performance that day.
 Accepting the offer would have required Henry to leave the Theatre School part way through the three-year program, however NTS Director Powys Thomas advised her to take the offer, saying she would learn more with the Stratford company than at the Theatre School.
 She took the offer and was awarded a diploma ahead of the inaugural class, making her the Theatre School's first graduate.